WolfgangOfner/ProgrammingWithWolfgangWebsite/_posts/2018-01-02-strategy-pattern.md

 author: Wolfgang Ofner
 categories: [Design Pattern]
 tags: ['C#', Software Architecture]
+description: The Strategy pattern is one of the simpler design patterns and probably a good one to get started with design patterns.
+Additionally, it is also very practical and can help to clean up the code.
 ---
-The Strategy pattern is One of the simpler design patterns and probably a good one to get started with design patterns.
+The Strategy pattern is one of the simpler design patterns and probably a good one to get started with design patterns.
 Additionally, it is also very practical and can help to clean up the code.

 ## Goals